neticdk/go-common/pkg/vulnscan/README.md

 ## Configuration

-The scanner must implement the `Scanner` interface, which includes a `Scan` method that returns a list of vulnerabilities and an error.
+A scanner implements the `Scanner` interface.
+Specifically, the `Scan` method which returns a list of vulnerabilities and an error.

-For now the only implementation is the GrypeScanner, which uses the Grype.
+For now GrypeScanner is the only implementation.